AbdelatifAitBara/ProjectA/Readme.md

 * Create a Systemd Service Unit of Odoo.
 * Enable and start Odoo.Service Automatically.

-NOTE: The script is capable to stop the installation, if any step of 10 goes badly.
+NOTE: The script iS programmed to stop the installation, if one of the 10 steps goes badly.

 ### Explanation Step By Step :